Auburn–Tennessee football rivalry: Series history

-The series started in 1900 with a 23–0 Auburn victory in Birmingham, Alabama, and was played traditionally from 1956–91.
+The series started in 1900 with a 23–0 Auburn victory in Birmingham, Alabama, and was played traditionally from 1956 to 1991.
 When the SEC split into two divisions in 1992, Auburn was placed to west division and Tennessee was placed to the east division, and the rivalry was no longer played annually with both schools only meeting every five to seven years.
-Every east and west teams had two permeant cross division opponent's.
+Every east and west teams had two permanent cross division opponent's.
 Auburn opponent's were Florida and Georgia, and Tennessee's were Alabama and Arkansas.
-Although, Florida was dropped from Auburn's schedule ending that annual rivalry, and Arkansas was removed from Tennessee's leaving only one permeant cross division opponent.
+Although, Florida was dropped from Auburn's schedule ending that annual rivalry, and Arkansas was removed from Tennessee's leaving only one permanent cross division opponent.
 From their current divisions, Tennessee started a rivalry with Georgia, while Auburn began an important rivalry with LSU.
 Auburn is 7–3 vs Tennessee since the SEC expanded, and both teams met in the 1997, and 2004 SEC Championship Game.
-Auburn owns the longest win streak in series history at six from 2003–13.
+Auburn owns the longest win streak in series history at six from 2003 to 2013.

 The Auburn–Tennessee game has been played in four locations.
 They have played in Birmingham, Alabama at Legion Field, Knoxville, Tennessee at Neyland Stadium, Auburn, Alabama at Jordan–Hare Stadium and Atlanta, Georgia at the Georgia Dome.
 Auburn leads 10–5 in Birmingham, Tennessee leads 13–10–2 in Knoxville, Auburn leads 8–3–1 in Auburn and the teams are tied 1–1 in Atlanta.

-On July 30, 2021, Texas and Oklahoma accepted to join the Southeastern Conference effective July 1, 2025, which could potentially lead to both teams meeting annually again.
+On July 30, 2021, Texas and Oklahoma accepted to join the Southeastern Conference effective July 1, 2024, which could potentially lead to both teams meeting annually again.